nauroman/ChatGPTHotkey/README.md

-# Text Improver Hotkey Script
+# Text Improver & Fact Checker Hotkey Script

-A simple Python script that improves and corrects your text using OpenAI's GPT models with a single hotkey press.
+A versatile Python script that improves and corrects your text using OpenAI's GPT models with a single hotkey press.
+Now supports fact-checking with GPT-5 reasoning models.

 ## What It Does

-Press your hotkey (default: `Ctrl+F13`) and the script will:
+Press your hotkey and the script will:
 1. Select and copy all text in your active window
-2. Send it to OpenAI's GPT model for improvement
+2. Send it to OpenAI's GPT model for processing
-3. Automatically paste the improved text back
+3. Automatically paste the result back

+**Two modes available:**
-Perfect for fixing grammar, improving clarity, and translating to polished American English.
+- **Text Improvement** (default): Fix grammar, improve clarity, translate to polished American English
+- **Fact Checking**: Verify claims with reliable sources, cite URLs, and provide accuracy assessments

 ---